 If a company has adopted the model articles without altering them, the Mental Health (Discrimination) Act 2013 amends these by saying a director may not be removed by a court if he has mental health concerns, which may include incapacity… if an LLP member or a director who is ‘person with significant control’ lacks capacity, Companies House should be informed, which may have consequences.” [emphasis added]

 Craig Ward, Lasting Powers of Attorney (Published by The Law Society, 2019)

 Drop a DM to one of the Carisma team or use our website contact form and we’ll send you our guide to download and share with your team.

-[This blog comes from the heart, from experience and personal insight.
+[This blog comes from experience and personal insight of the need for a business lasting power of attorney, regardless of age, health and fitness.
 If you want to know more, this is a blog I wrote back in 2011-2012 about a serious accident that had a devasting impact: Road to Recovery]

 *Poor planning provides poor performance